How might we reduce social isolation in older adults?

 With the new reality of virtual work due to the spread of COVID-19, it is more important than ever for our team to be aligned with our work.
 I created a service blueprint to document our current service so that we could have a living document for us to refine as our project progresses.

-I leveraged my manufacturing experience in developing value stream maps to identify value-add and non-value-add steps in our process, leading a team workshop to expand our MVP into a service blueprint and identify opportunities for improvement.
+I leveraged my manufacturing experience in developing value stream maps to define an MVP and develop a service blueprint.

 I incorporated the team's feedback into a revised service blueprint for Act II.
 This document acts as a source of truth for our interactions with our 12 active users.